 - Engage in CIVIL DISCOURSE

 - REFUTE misinformation

 - DO NOT fall into the Third Party trap.
 Remember Ross Perot is how Clinton got elected.

 This is a civil war between Communism and America.
 There is no more Democrat vs Republican right now.
 America needs to be united in the party of Patriots who believe in our constitution and the inherent right to Life, Liberty, and the Pursuit of Happiness.

 The radical Left has thrown their hail Mary, and we need to get our heads in the game and intercept that pass before it’s too late.
-Whether or not you believe Orange Man Bad, President Donald J Trump is the only hope for remaining a constitutional republic.
+Whether or not you believe Orange Man Bad, The Republicans who followed President Donald J Trump are the only hope for remaining a constitutional republic.